AndreaGiardini/katacoda-scenarios/learnk8s-nginx/step2.md

 Even in this case, the deployment might take a couple of minutes.

 Monitor the status of the applications by running `kubectl get po -n ingress-nginx`{{execute}}.
-When all of them are marked as `Running` or `Completed`, you can proceed to the next step.
+When all the components are marked as `Running` or `Completed`, you can proceed to the next step.